WEHI-SODA-Hub/OmeroCrate/README.md

 ## Advanced Example

 RO-Crates are very flexible, which means that you probably use some extra types and properties that aren't handled by omeROcrate by default.
-Not to worry, you can quite easily customize it to suit your crates.
+Not to worry, you can quite easily customize it to suit your crates, via subclassing.

 For example, in the calcium imaging data, there are some entities that look a bit like this:
 ```json
 {